 Data is the lifeline of any modern organization.
 At any point, every day, you work on molding data points into information to derive profits.
 Therefore, having the right building blocks is a crucial part of running a good business.

 This is where the dynamic duo of ETL and SQL comes into play.

 While you may have seen the two pitted against each other, the reality is you get more from merging ETL and SQL.
 This post takes this approach—exposing SQL and ETL examples while revealing an excellent resource to make your data-related efforts yield more.

-Before we go any further, let's define our terms.
+Before we get into any examples of SQL and ETL, let's quickly define the terms.